WICG/webcomponents/proposals/Distribution-Timing-Experiment.md

 Even within minutes of surfing, it is easy to conclude that the effect of incorrect layout/style data causes the majority of popular Web pages to look   varying degrees of wrong and do slightly wrong things.

-While it is unlikely that using asynchronous timing for distribution API callbacks will result in changes this dramatic, it is probable that the asynchronous timing will cause a good percentage of breakages, making adoption of third-party Web Components a high-risk proposition.
+While it is unlikely that using asynchronous timing for distribution API callbacks will result in changes this dramatic, it is probable that the asynchronous timing will cause good percentage of breakages, making adoption of third-party Web Components a high-risk proposition.